Table Binding

 Implement conditional access

-Enable conditional access by selecting the checkbox.
-Add a FetchXML query in the text area.
+Enable conditional access on the page by checking the option and pasting a FetchXML query in the textarea.

-The query is virtually a Twig template, and all the same Twig constructs, objects, filters and functions are available.
-Members of the binding
+- The query is a Twig template; all usual Twig constructs, objects, filters and functions are available.

-object members will reference to the current user if User Binding is implemented.
+bindingobject refer to the current record; members of theuserobject refer to the current user if User Binding is implemented.

 <fetch version="1.0" output-format="xml-platform" mapping="logical" >